nerdofmouth/agency-stack/docs/pages/ai/mock_mode.md

 3. **Simulation Not Working**
    - Verify the mock container for the targeted service is running
    - Check browser console for API errors
-   - Try resetting the test environment with `make ai-suite-reset`
+   - Try resetting the test environment with `make ai-mock-mode-disable`

 ### Logs